 Check your Mega Millions ticket!
 Somebody won the $1.28 billion jackpot

-DES MOINES, Iowa — Someone beat the odds and won the $1.28 billion Mega Millions jackpot.
+CHICAGO — Someone in a Chicago suburb beat the odds and won the $1.28 billion Mega Millions jackpot.

-According to megamillions.com, there was one winning ticket in the draw Friday night, and it was bought in Illinois.
+According to megamillions.com, there was one jackpot-winning ticket in the draw Friday night, and it was bought at a Speedway gas station and convenience store in Des Plaines.

 The winning numbers were: 13-36-45-57-67, Mega Ball: 14.